 The Sunflower (Helianthus annuus) provides dramatic and cheerful flair to a vegetable garden.
 They also serve a very practical purpose.
 Sunflowers attract pollinators, provide shade, act as a living trellis and can even assist in the cleaning of contaminated soil.
+Sunflowers make a surprising and flavourful addition to your culinary creations and are a true must have for every garden.

 Sunflowers lure beneficial insects into your vegetable garden, improving the pollination of your fruits and vegetables.
 They provide a healthy source of nectar and pollen for the bees.
 Be sure to avoid the use of chemicals in the garden so that you do not harm the beneficial insects.